edestcroix/ForthRB/README.md

 When given an argument, it is assumed to be a filename and the interpreter will be run on the input file.

+Additionally, within the interpreter the command `:: filename` will attempt to load a file called `filename` in the current directory.

 ## Notes
 The interpreter does not do any syntax checking during word definitions, or inside IF statements.
 This is deferred until they are evaluated.
 This